yotam-bp/PplFinder/README.md

    4.2.
 The Favorite Page should display all of the Favorited users.\
    4.3.
 Clicking on a heart icon inside the favorite page should unfavorite the user, and remove it from the page.

-### Bonus - Infinity Scroll

-Implement an Infinity Scroll functionality, which would fetch additional users and add them to the list once scrolling all the way down.

 ## Tips / Notes

 - All the code you'll change / add will be in the `/src` folder.